ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``alpha`` (``int``) -- The transparency of the scaleform color (``0`` - ``255``)

-For scaleform IDs and methods, go here: :doc:`scaleforms`
+For scaleform IDs and methods, go here: :doc:`things/scaleforms`

 **Returns:**